romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ::: info
 The column(s) specified by this method must either be the table's PRIMARY KEY or have a UNIQUE index on them, or the query will fail to execute.
-When specifying multiple columns, they must be a composite PRIMARY KEY or have composite UNIQUE index.
+When specifying multiple columns, they must be a composite PRIMARY KEY or have a composite UNIQUE index.

-You can use Table.raw(...) function in onConflict.
+You can use the Table.raw(...) function in onConflict.
-It can be useful to specify condition when you have partial index:
+It can be useful to specify a condition when you have a partial index:

 ```ts
 Table